vishwashdark/EI-Vishwash/README.md

 - **Team Rover**
   *CS/AI Subsystem Lead* (2023 - Present)

+## Publications
+- **Detecting Plant Diseases at Scale**
+  Presented at *ICMLDE, Procedia Computer Science Journal*, Sept 2023
+  Developed a CNN model with PySpark for plant disease detection, achieving 95.76% accuracy.

+- **Exploring Sarcasm Detection**
+  Presented at *CONIT International Conference on Intelligent Technologies*, June 2024
+  Achieved 92% accuracy and F1 score of 0.91 using BERT embeddings for sarcasm detection.

 ## Projects
-- **Plant Disease Detection**
-  Developed a CNN with PySpark, 95.76% accuracy.
-- **Sarcasm Detection**
+- **Lung Pneumonia and Skin Cancer Detection**
-  Achieved 92% accuracy using BERT embeddings.
+  Created a Python-based GUI using Keras and TensorFlow for detecting pneumonia.

+- **Decentralized Health: Federated Learning for Cervical Cytology**
+  Implemented Federated Learning with CNN on the Cx-22 dataset for cervical cytology image segmentation.

 ## Skills
 - Python, Java, PySpark, TensorFlow, Keras, Sklearn